mellesies/thomas-server/README.md

 ```

 ### Docker
-A Docker image is available for easy desployment.
+A Docker image is available for easy deployment.
 The following command will
 start a server, listening on `localhost`, port `5000`:

 ```bash